 Modesty is one of the prime virtues of mankind.
 It is instrumental in maintaining health and positivity in a relationship.
 Arrogance only fuels our false sense of self-esteem and propagates violence in the form of emotional hazard.

-But the one who nourishes within them enough humility, is the one who can be truly regarded as an emotionally mature soul.
+But the one who nourishes within them enough humility is the one who can be truly regarded as an emotionally mature soul.
 It is humility that gives rise to the sense of equity.
 It is the stepping stone towards universal cooperation and brotherhood.

-An emotionally mature person knows the value being modest and humane, and thus never refrains from culturing humility as one of the best practices.
+An emotionally mature person knows the value of being modest and humane, and thus never refrains from culturing humility as one of the best practices.

 Reality doesn’t always align with our demands.
 We as a population on this planet fake ourselves to compare and compete with our peers.
-But an emotionally mature person has reached a phase where they have realized the futility of comparing ourselves.
+But an emotionally mature person has reached a phase where they have realized the futility of comparing themselves.